likebike/fasteval/README.md

 ## Safety

 `fasteval` is designed to evaluate untrusted expressions safely.
-By default, an expression can only perform math operations -- there is no way for it to access other types of operations (like network or filesystem or external commands).
+By default, an expression can only perform math operations; there is no way for it to access other types of operations (like network or filesystem or external commands).
 Additionally, we guard against malicious expressions:

 * Expressions that are too large (greater than 4KB).
 * Expressions that are too-deeply nested (greater than 32 levels).
-* Expressions with too many values (by default, 64).
+* Expressions with too many values (greater than 64).
-* Expressions with too many sub-expressions (by default, 64).
+* Expressions with too many sub-expressions (greater than 64).

 All limits can be customized at parse time.
 If any limits are exceeded, [`parse()`](https://docs.rs/fasteval/latest/fasteval/parser/struct.Parser.html#method.parse) will return an